 relay_log_info_repository = TABLE, which stores the replication SQL thread position in the

 mysql.slave_relay_log_info, and updates it together with the transaction commit to ensure a record that is always accurate.
-This setting is the default from MySQL 8.0.
-If the
+This setting is the default from MySQL 8.0, and the

 FILEsetting is used, which was the default in earlier releases, the information is stored in a file in the data directory that is updated after the transaction has been applied.
 This creates a risk of losing synchrony with the source depending at which stage of processing a transaction the replica halts at, or even corruption of the file itself.
 With the setting